Alexever17/novelslist/README.md

 - [Oleksandr Malakhov](https://github.com/Alexever17) - Also known as Alexever17.
 Hobby web dev.
 Maker of games and reader of novels

 ## Contributing
 Contributing is very welcome.
-Just open a pull request if you want to help out.
-Just make sure not to make any big changes to the overall structure!
+Just open a pull request if you want to help out.<br/> Just make sure not to make any big changes to the overall structure!
 Thanks.

 ## License